s-fleck/lgr/README.md

 Development Status
 ------------------

 The api of lgr is stable and safe for use.
-The internal implementation of the database logging features still needs some refinement, and if you are using lgr with a database, I would be grateful for any kind of feedback.
+The internal implementation of the database logging features still needs some refinement, and if you are using lgr with a database, I would be grateful for any kind of feedback.[1]

+lgr is currently very actively developed, and feature requests are encouraged.

 Dependencies
 ------------